kkrystof/Game-of-life/README.md

 # Conway's Game of Life

 ### Our game itself hasn't been implemented somehow quicker way.
-### The current algorithm goes through every live cell and declares the state of cells around for every next generation.
+### The current algorithm goes through every live cell and declares the state of each cell around for every next generation.
 ## Why we use canvas?
 ### There is also the grid.
 Ohh..yeah, but it has these problems:
 - You have to create a new element per cell (at least per live-cell as black div or something..)